 The program offers two tiers:

-Affordable access to strength training
+Affordable access to strength and balance training

-The program is designed to provide affordable access to strength training.
+The program is designed to provide affordable access to strength and balance training.
 Fees are capped to keep costs low and participants may also be able to access rebates through their health fund or Medicare.

 When will it be available in my area?